slhck/ffmpeg-quality-metrics/README.md

 Use the `--model-path` option to set the path to a different VMAF model file.

+:warning: `libvmaf` version 2.x supports JSON-based model files, whereas `libvmaf` version 1.x only supports `.pkl` files.
+Depending on your version of `libvmaf`, you need to specify a different model name or path.

-This program supplies the following models:
+This program has built-in support for the following models:

 ```
+vmaf_v0.6.1.pkl
+vmaf_v0.6.1.json
+vmaf_4k_v0.6.1.pkl
 vmaf_4k_v0.6.1.json
-vmaf_v0.6.1.json
+vmaf_v0.6.1neg.pkl
 vmaf_v0.6.1neg.json
 ```